Juliana Aidén Martinez: Life and career

 Martinez was born in Miami, Florida, to a Colombian father and a Polish-Jewish mother and the first years of her life she grew up in Colombia before she and her parents moved back to Miami.
 She attended Yale University and graduated from the David Geffen School of Drama at Yale University in 2020.
 She began her career appearing in an episodes of television series The Mysteries of Laura, Prodigal Son and The Blacklist.
 She also appeared in films Tar Pit (2015) and Boundary (2022).

 In 2024, Martinez starred in the Netflix miniseries Griselda playing the role of agent June Hawkins receiving Imagen Award nomination for Best Supporting Actress on television.
 Later in 2024, she guest-starred in an episode of ABC series 9-1-1 and was cast as a series regular for season 26 of the NBC police drama series Law & Order: Special Victims Unit, playing the role of Junior Detective Kate Silva.
+After one season she left the series and joined another Dick Wolf series, FBI playing Special Agent Eva Ramos.